bhupsg/terraform_layout/README.md

 * It will force to set some pieces of configuration fe. tags
 * Here we can define defaults that are common across all environments
 * It is a codebase for all environments - so we are forcing all environments to be the same
+* The only resource allowed here is a module from __generic__ directory in order to force consistency in resoruces.

 ### __environments__ module directory
 * The only resource allowed here is __env_configuration__ module - that will accecpt all the environment specific variables (__variables.tf__).
 Example: